-decision process.
 Task Opinions on the draft regional lists of proposed projects of common interest, in particular on the consistent application of the criteria and the cost-benefit analysis across regions Priority level 1: Critical Legal basis Point 12 of Annex III.2, Regulation (EU) 347/2013.
-Article 15(1) of Regulation (EC) No 713/2009.
+Article 22 of Regulation (EU) No 2019/942.
 Overview (status) The Agency shall provide an opinion on the draft regional lists, in particular on the consistent application of the criteria and the cost- benefit analysis across regions.
 The opinion of the Agency is a biennial activity, in line with the schedule of the adoption of the PCI lists, the most recent of which was adopted in 2017.
 Objectives Specific objective: deliver the opinion within three months from the date of receipt of the draft PCI list.
 Multi-annual objective: contribute to the infrastructure challenge.
 Outputs The Agency will provide the opinion to the Commission.
 Performance indicators and targets (deadlines) Timely delivery of the opinion within three months from the date of receipt of the draft PCI list from the Commission.
-Resources 0.7 FTE (0.5 for Gas, 0.2 horizontal operational) Risks The delivery is subject to the quality and the consistency of the project data and the availability of background information related to the criteria used for the selection of the proposed PCIs, including, but not limited, to the information related to their costs and benefits.
+0.6 FTE (0.4 for Gas, 0.2 horizontal operational) Resources According to Article 24(2) of Regulation 2019/942, the Electricity Working Group and the Gas Working Group will be consulted on the draft opinions requiring a favourable opinion of the Board of Regulators.
+Risks The delivery is subject to the quality and the consistency of the project data and the availability of background information related to the criteria used for the selection of the proposed PCIs, including, but not limited, to the information related to their costs and benefits.
 Risk if this activity is not performed: sub-optimal selection of PCIs and delays in the implementation of important energy infrastructure projects.